Wire Fraud Attorneys in Michigan

 Most wire fraud charges are pursued under the federal government; however, the state can press charges as well.
 Wire fraud involves the use of the telephone, cell phone, Internet, fax, e-mail, or any other form of electronic communication in order to commit fraud.
 It is a serious crime, and if you are convicted, you will be charged with a felony.

-Whether it is the state or the federal government that is pressing charges depends on many factors, including: the value of loss caused by the fraud, the amount of evidence the prosecutor has, and other individual circumstances.
+Whether it is the state or the federal government that is pressing charges depends on many factors, including the value of loss caused by the fraud, the amount of evidence the prosecutor has, and other circumstances.

 If you are convicted of wire fraud, you could be facing a 20-year felony, 3 years of supervised release, and a fine of up to $250,000 or twice the amount of loss caused by your fraud, whichever is greater.

 Just like other fraud cases, each individual fraudulent act can be a separate charge against you.
-It is for this reason that you should consult with an experienced wire fraud attorney immediately.
+It is for this reason that you should consult with an experienced wire fraud attorney in Michigan immediately.